Short on time? Here’s the best free Mac VPN in 2023:

 The provider’s free plan also comes with great advanced security features, including full leak protection, RAM-only servers, and perfect forward secrecy.
 And in addition to a standard kill switch, there’s also Stealth Guard, which lets you pick which apps (like torrent clients) are shut down if the VPN disconnects.

 You also get access to a user-friendly macOS app that comes with an easy-to-navigate interface — that said, I don’t like how the app doesn’t work on macOS 11, so you need to perform a manual setup to use the VPN on that operating system version, which is inconvenient.

 Unfortunately, hide.me’s free plan doesn’t support streaming — if that’s something you were interested in, I recommend trying out Windscribe’s free plan instead, as it works with top sites like Netflix.

 hide.me has several premium plans that start at $3.84 / month.
-The paid plans include access to all servers and 10 simultaneous devices.
+The paid plans include access to all servers, streaming support, and 10 simultaneous devices.
 All plans are backed by a 30-day money-back guarantee.

 hide.me provides good torrenting support.
 It has a 10 GB/month data cap, servers in 5+ countries, good speeds, and it comes with strong security features.
 However, it lacks streaming support and limits you to 1 device.
 Upgrading to one of hide.me’s premium plans gives you unlimited data, access to all of its servers and streaming services, and up to 10 connections.